Appliqué Made Easy

 I wanted to create dimension but found traditional trapunto overwhelming.

-Copy Pattern B, the one you used to make the templates to Hotfix Adhesive Sheets, 8.5"X11"
+Copy Pattern B, which you used to make the templates, to a Hotfix Adhesive Sheet.

 Ironing for trapunto technique